Ameacaa/NvidiaGpuUpdater/README.md

+### Objective:
-### Download the latests driver for your gpu without Geforce Experience
+Download the latests gpu driver without Geforce Experience

 ### Requirement:
 - Selenium Chrome - May change in future update because it's not the best way but I need time for it